puf/puf.io/notes/socials/2025-07-21 Another duck on the wall.md

 aliases: []
 ---

+---

+## The ducks are gone

+Update (August 1, 2026): When we drove by the duckwall today, I noticed that the ducks had gone.
+I like to imagine that they've flown on to greener pastures.

+Read their story below...

+---

 Walking Divisadero from North to the South is always a fun trip, and if you stick to the western side of the street just south of Oak street you can't miss this wall full of rubber ducks:

 ![](https://i.imgur.com/cte8TZr.png)